 Ad Verification and Reputation Intelligence

 Yet another area of using residential proxies is reputation intelligence (reputation management), sales intelligence, and advertising verification.
 As an advertiser, you need to be sure that your ads appear correctly on some sites and some locations where you post them.
 This is important since your competitors may cause damage to your reputation by misplacing ads or displaying them incorrectly.
 As for reputation management and intelligence, there are SaaS services and agencies that use proxies for reporting on your current visibility on the Web from the consumers’ perspective.
 They parse the data from search engines and other information aggregators to give you a complete rundown on your current standings.
 This information can be particularly interesting from the marketing viewpoint and should allow you to engage with your audience to further improve the corporate image of your business.
+Another application of such proxies is for taking part in paid surveys.
+You can use residential IPs for surveys when you cannot access a remote survey site otherwise.

 How to get a residential IP address